 She now shares her passion with her twin children and carries on her messages through them.
 The idea of her mother, her children, and herself being connected provides some sort of solace and comfort to Briscoe.
 It is a theme she is still discovering and growing during this phase of her art collections.

 Teaching art has enabled Brisco to remedy her obstacles and physical discomfort in a constructive way. it’s not uncommon for Brisco to paint over an almost complete painting or to cut a canvas in half.

 “My students say it freaks them out, but it is nothing to me to just take a painting and completely pour paint over it.”

 It is better to take on a challenge than it is to be safe or make something boring.
 She’s finding answers to her life questions by connecting with others around her.

-Briscoe’s influence has materialized in her students over the years.
+Brisco’s influence has materialized in her students over the years.
 Daniel, the subject of discussion in her essay for the humanities award, most notably.

-It’s moments of sharing an appreciation for art, even if intermittently, that makes teaching for Briscoe so remarkable.
+It’s moments of sharing an appreciation for art, even if intermittently, that makes teaching for Brisco so remarkable.
 The instances where a student, child, or friend can dissect the meaning of something through their inference of culture and humanities, not merely as black and white.